sakbarpu/DQuAS/README.md

  Use the setting currently implemented there in the code and the results should be replicable.
  Also, I could only go up till the second checkpoint and so just used that one for prediction.
  Otherwise, it would have taken more than a week to train on GTX 1080 Ti.
+Follow the first section for instructions on how to run the program.

 ## The Neural Network Architecture

-BERT BASE UNCASED CLS Layer used for classification.
+We have used the Huggingface library to load the pretrained BERT model for fine-tuning on our task.
+In the code, there is capability of playing with multiple different pretrained model.
-Question, Candidate pair classification.
+In current state the model used is the `bert-based-uncased`model.

-### Why this architecture
+For fine-tuning on our binary classification task, we provide (question, candidate) pairs as input sequence and use the `[CLS]` Layer used for classification.
+The embedding for this layer is sent as input to a Linear layer with just one sigmoid output.
+The sigmoid output tells us whether the prediction is positive (1) or negative (0).
+For the training examples, the model is trained using (question, candidate) pairs.

-Simple and naturally it's a Binary classification problem.
+This architecture is simple and naturally works for this binary classification problem.

 ## Improvements possible (full time for a month)

-Yes, can try more recent deep learning models for training instead of BERT.
+Yes, we can try more recent deep learning models for training instead of BERT.
+We can also try fine-tuning BERT for longer periods of time.
+I have only trained it for a portion of dataset.

-Also, knowlede-aware models like RAG could be used.
+Also, knowledeg-aware models like RAG could be used to improve performance further.

 ## Improvements in terms of hardware

-I think multi-GPU training is necessary for this kind of task.
+I think multi-GPU training is necessary for this kind of task for fast processing.

 ## Opinion on the task and any suggestions you may have for improving it